nonabelian/sConnectome/README.md

 I investigate an fMRI dataset comparing healthy individuals to those diagnosed with schizophrenia.
-The current belief is that connectivity between functional components is significantly different in individuals with (or susceptible to) schizophrenia.
+The current belief is that connectivity between functional components is significantly different in individuals with (or susceptible to) schizophrenia[1].
 There are two main motivations for this project.

 The first is to look for functioning neurological processes that may indicate illness or susceptibility to illness -- schizophrenia, in our case.